 After a MWLBE firm receives its certification and prequalification approval letters and is qualified in one of the Mentor-eligible trades, it becomes eligible for an invitation to participate in the program.
 The owners of the firm must attend all Mentor eligible classes before moving to the next level of consideration.
-Firms that attend all required classes are assessed by our Scope B CM firm for program participation.
+Firms that attend all required classes are assessed by our Consultant CM firm for program participation.
 Firms meeting the needs of the program are invited to attend an orientation session at which time they are provided with a Mentor Participation Agreement.
 Once the firm returns a signed agreement and it is approved, it will be entered in the program.
-Once the firm is entered into the program and completes all required classes, they will then automatically included on bid lists based on the scope of work of the project and their approved trade codes.
+Firms will then be included on bid lists, based on the scope of work of the project and their approved trade codes.
 Firms must continue to attend mandatory training during their tenure in the program.
 Failure to attend training could be cause for dismissal from the program.

-To obtain Mentor Program criteria or information on how to apply, please call the Business Development Division at (718) 472-8760.
+To obtain Mentor Program criteria or information on how to apply, please call the Business Development Department at (718) 472-8760.

 For assistance with the online certification application, call the BDD Hotline at (718) 472-8899.
 Hours of operation are Monday - Friday 8:30am - 5:00pm.